 It’s important to understand that Proof of History is not a consensus mechanism.
 It is instead a way of improving the time spent confirming the order of transactions.
 When combined with proof of stake, selecting the next validator for a block is much easier.
 Nodes need less time to validate the order of transactions, meaning the network chooses a new validator quicker.

 Solana is a platform used for several objectives.
 It displays a new structure for verifying transactions and a more efficient consensus algorithm.
 Being a computing platform that can interact with smart contracts, it powers a wide range of applications.
-From a Shariah compliance perspective, Solana is just digital infrastructure.
+In short, Solana is just digital infrastructure which provides services and utilities.
 The use case and its usability will depend on the end user.
-But the infrastructure provides services and utilities which are Shariah compliant.
-Additionally, the utility of the SOL token does not violate any Shariah principles and hence, the SOL token is acceptable.